collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     -  restore
     -  snapshotbackup

-And now generat a new buildout with enable_snapshotrestore set to false.
+And now generate a new buildout with enable_snapshotrestore set to false.
 The script should not be generated now.

     >>> write('buildout.cfg',
     ... """